The Gilded Serpent presents...

 Most producers ask or hire others to write glowing reviews.
 You will often see the same people reviewing a producer’s entire line of product.
 Those are suspect.
 Look for the one-off comments.
 They will give a better overview, along with anything less than 5 stars.

-Law for Belly Dancers (or for any Performing Artist)
+- 7-16-07 (3-25-14 reformatted) Music Copyright Law for Belly Dancers (or for any Performing Artist) (commenting now available on this article)

 The Devil's Details, Show Ethics for Professionals